Transducing Linear Decompositions of Tournaments: Transducing an ordering

-\begin{lemma} For any type~$\alpha$, there is an \fo transduction depending only on~$k,\rho,\alpha$ that orders~$V_\alpha$ according to~$\qle$. \end{lemma} \begin{proof} By \cref{lem:ordering-approx}, it is sufficient to approximately order~$V_\alpha$.
-According to \cref{lem:far-vertices-type}, for any~$x,y$ of type~$\alpha$ satisfying~$\idx(x)+2 \le \idx(y)$, either there always is the edge~$x \to y$, or always~$x \from y$, and this direction depends only on~$\alpha,\rho$.
+\begin{proof} By \cref{lem:ordering-approx}, it is sufficient to approximately order~$V_\tau$.
+According to \cref{lem:edge-direction-type}, for any~$x,y$ of type~$\tau$ satisfying~$\idx(x)+2 \le \idx(y)$, either there always is the edge~$x \to y$, or always~$x \from y$, and this direction depends only on~$\tau,\rho$.
 Either way, one can order~$x,y$ with indices differing by at least~2 simply by looking at the direction of the edge between them. \end{proof}

-{\mathsf{syn}} Thus we can order each type independently, and the issue is now to combine these orderings.
+{\mathsf{syn}} Thus we can order the vertices of each type independently, and the issue is now to combine these orderings.
 Denote by~$\Gamma$ the set of inhabited vertex types in~$B_1,\dots,B_n$.
 Recall that subsets of vertices~$X,Y$ are called \emph{homogeneous} if either all edges are oriented from~$X$ to~$Y$, or all from~$Y$ to~$X$.
-We define the \emph{synchronisation graph}~$G^\syn$ with vertices~$\Gamma$, in which~$\alpha,\beta$ are adjacent if and only if~$V_\alpha$ and~$V_\beta$ are \emph{not} homogeneous.
+We define the \emph{synchronisation graph}~$G^\syn$ with vertices~$\Gamma$, in which~$\sigma,\tau$ are adjacent if and only if~$V_\sigma$ and~$V_\tau$ are \emph{not} homogeneous.